Mazotis/ffmpeg-on-clear-linux/README.md

 The ```builddir``` (once created) serves as a cache folder.
 Remove the correspondent ```*.tar.gz``` file(s) to re-fetch or re-clone from the internet.

 I'm hoping that the build process succeeds for you as it does for me.
-However, I may have a bundle installed that's missing in the ```000-install-dependencies``` script.
+However, I may have a bundle installed that's missing in ```000-install-dependencies```.
 Please reach out if that's the case.
-The Media SDK is included in the FFmpeg build for Intel hardware, but not yet tested what else is needed on that platform.
+The Media SDK is included in the FFmpeg build for Intel hardware, but not yet tested what else is needed for that platform.
 It may be documenting the value to use for ```LIBVA_DRIVER_NAME```.

 Remember to add ```/usr/local/bin``` to your ```PATH``` environment variable if not already done.